gageracer/edithor/example/uiresult.md

 **Segment 42:** (305 characters)

 Life continuing despite death.
 That night, exhausted and overwhelmed in my hospital bed, baby asleep in the bassinet beside me, I checked my phone.
 One message: "She has my eyes.
 Take care of her.
 Teach her to be brave.
-And tell her about me, when she's old enough to understand."
+And tell her about me, when she's old enough to understand.".
 "I will," I typed back.

 **Segment 43:** (468 characters)